alibrahimzada/Translation-Reasoning/README.md

 bash scripts/clean_generations.sh deepseekcoder no_test
 ```

-The command-line arguments can be changed to perform validation for other models and testing scenarios.
+The command-line arguments can be changed to perform cleaning for other models and testing scenarios (e.g., no_test, w_test, misleading_test).

 ### Validation
 To validate the correctness of generated translations, please execute the following: